Arthur Miley

-Arthur Miley (born March 3, 1993) is an American football outside linebacker who is currently a free agent.
+Arthur Miley (born March 3, 1993) is an American former football linebacker.
 He played college football at Southern University for the SU Jaguars.
 In 2014, Miley was named First-team All-SWAC.
 He has also spent time with the Miami Dolphins, Carolina Panthers, Indianapolis Colts, Saskatchewan Roughriders, and San Antonio Commanders.

 Professional career

 Carolina Panthers

 Miley signed with the Carolina Panthers as an undrafted free agent on May 8, 2015.
 He was placed on injured reserve on September 5, 2015.

 On February 7, 2016, Miley's Panthers played in Super Bowl 50.
 In the game, the Panthers fell to the Denver Broncos by a score of 24–10.

 Miley was released by the Panthers on September 3, 2016.

 Miami Dolphins

 On January 10, 2017, Miley signed a reserve/future contract with the Miami Dolphins.
 He was waived on August 7, 2017.

 Carolina Panthers (second stint)

 Miley was claimed off waivers by the Panthers on August 8, 2017.
 He was waived on September 1, 2017.